cuyashe-library/cuyashe/README.md

 ## Disclaimer

 cuYASHE is at most alpha-quality software.
 Implementations may not be correct or secure.
+Moreover, it was not tested with YASHE parameters different from those in the test file.
+This version should break with parameters much bigger than those.
 Use at your own risk.

 ## References